-All new first-year students at Mars Hill College register for the first course in the Liberal Arts in Action general education program: LAA 111 (Challenges).
-The course introduces to the educational program of the college and related services and resources.
+All new first-year students at Mars Hill University register for the first course in the Liberal Arts in Action general education program: LAA 111 (Challenges).
+The course introduces to the educational program of the university and related services and resources.
 A special section of LAA 111 is designated for students in the Honors Program; it is taught by a faculty member who serves on the Honors Program Committee, with assistance from an upper-level Honors student who serves as the section’s “Challenger.”

 Every year, students in the Honors Program participate in an annual seminar.
 The seminars are paired, such that the freshman HON 100 course and the senior HON 400 course are taught concurrently in the spring, while the sophomore HON 200 course and the junior HON 300 course are taught concurrently in the fall.
 All Honors Seminars are offered for S/U credit only.

 Students in the spring HON 100/400 seminar identify a problem in the community, conduct applied research through a variety of discipline-based approaches, and implement an action plan.